oracle/weblogic-azure/README.md

     * In addition to the database drivers that come standard with WLS, the offer includes the most recent supported PostgreSQL JDBC driver and Microsoft SQL JDBC driver.
 The drivers are stored in `/u01/app/wls/install/oracle/middleware/oracle_home/wlserver/server/lib/`.
     * A WLS domain with the Administration Server up and running.
 Sign in to the Administration Server is with the Administrator user name and credentials provided to the offer.
 The default domain name is `adminDomain`, the domain path is `/u01/domains/adminDomain/`.
 You are able to access the Administration Server and manage the domain via URL `http://<admin-vm-hostname>:7001/console/`.
 By default, the offer configures the Administration Server with a self-signed TLS certificate.
 You are able to access it with HTTPS `https://<admin-vm-hostname>:7002/console/`.
     * A configured cluster with Managed Servers running.
 The number of managed servers is specified in the UI when deploying the offer.
-    * If you select to configure WebLogic Administration Console on HTTPS (Secure) port, TLS/SSL termination is performed with your own TLS/SSL certificate.
-The offer sets up the Administration Server with identity key store and trust key store provided to the offer.
-The default secure port is `7002`.
-The user also can upload the key stores directly or use key stores from Azure Key Vault.
-You have to configure the Custom DNS to make the HTTPS URL accessible.
     * Coherence Cache.
 If you select to enable Coherence Cache, the offer creates a data tier configured with Managed Coherence cache servers.
 * Database connectivity
     * The offer provides database connectivity using username/password or Azure passwordless database access.